DAMPE (Wukong) [CAS]

 The scientific objectives of DAMPE are to search for and study dark matter particles by conducting high-resolution observation of high-energy electrons and gamma rays, to study the origin of cosmic rays by observing the high energy electrons and heavy nuclei above TeV, and to study the propagation and acceleration mechanism of cosmic rays by observing high-energy gamma rays.

-DAMPE will operate at Sun-synchronous orbit with an altitude of 500 km and an inclination of 97.4° with 3-year lifetime.
-Its total mass is less than 1900 kg, and it will be launched from Jiuquan by a CZ-2D (2) rocket.
+DAMPE operates at a Sun-synchronous orbit with an altitude of 500 km and an inclination of 97.4° with 3-year lifetime.
+Its total mass is less than 1900 kg, and it was launched from Jiuquan by a CZ-2D (2) rocket.

 DAMPE consists of a double layer of plastic scintillator strips detector (PSD) that serves as anti-coincidence detector, followed by silicon-tungsten tracker-converter (STK), which is made of 6 tracking double layers; each consists of two layers of single-sided silicon strip detectors measuring the two orthogonal views perpendicular to the pointing direction of the apparatus.
 Three layers of Tungsten plates with thickness of 1mm are inserted in front of tracking layer 2, 3 and 4 for photon conversion.
 The STK is followed by an imaging calorimeter of about 31 radiation lengths thickness, made up of 14 layers of Bismuth Germanium Oxide (BGO) bars in a hodoscopic arrangement.
 A layer of neutron detectors is added to the bottom of the calorimeter.
 The total thickness of the Bismuth Germanium Oxide calorimeter (BGO) and the STK correspond to about 33 radiation lengths, making it the deepest calorimeter ever used in space.
 Finally, in order to detect delayed neutron resulting from hadron shower and to improve the electron/proton separation power a neutron detector (NUD) is placed just below the calorimeter.
 The NUD consists of 16, 1 cm thick, boron-doped plastic scintillator plates of 19.5 × 19.5 cm2 large, each read out by a photomultiplier.